nandi-exe/unit2_2024/README.md

 ## Success Criteria

-1. The solution provides a visual representation of the Humidity and Temperature levels inside a dormitory and outside for a period of minimum 48 hours.
+1. The solution provides a visual representation of the Humidity and Temperature values inside a dormitory (Local) and outside the house (Remote) for a period of minimum 48 hours.
-2.
+2. The solution provides a mathematical modelling for the Humidity and Temperature levels for each Local and Remote locations.
+(SL: linear model, HL: non-lineal model)
+3. The solution provides a comparative analysis for the Humidity and Temperature levels for each Local and Remote locations including mean, standad deviation, minimum, maximum, and median.
+4. (SL)The Local samples are stored in a csv file.
+(HL) The local samples are posted to the remote server.
+5. A user manual is provided for the solution.
+6. A poster summarizing the visual representations, model and analysis is created and communicated.

 # Criteria B: Design